Ami-Solution/amis-ipfs/README.md

 ## Installation

 ### Deploy contract
 To recreate this site first create the contract (StoreHash.sol).
-You can use Remix(https://remix.ethereum.org) for that together with MetaMask(https://Metamask.io/).
+You can use Remix(https://remix.ethereum.org) for that together with MetaMask(https://Metamask.io/) or [scatter](https://get-scatter.com).
 Create a new file, paste the contents of the .sol file and deploy.

 https://ropsten.etherscan.io/address/0xdf71BA382Fe1861B4197DE77759349d7ccf2783E#code ipfsH
 https://ropsten.etherscan.io/address/0xe830cf8738b77cc7cbed522387ab12959a120e25#code AmisIpfsTokens